The Right to AMAPCEO Representation (OFLS)

 If you experience an issue in the workplace, and arrange an informal meeting with your supervisor or an Employer representative about it, you should request to have a Workplace Representative to join you and represent you.
 While this is not an entitlement under the Collective Agreement, the Employer may agree to your request.

-If your issue is not resolved at this informal stage, or if you wish to bypass it, you can file a Stage One dispute, at which point you will have the right to have a Workplace Representative join you and represent you.
+If your issue is not resolved at this informal stage, or if you wish to bypass it, you can request that AMAPCEO review the file and consider filing a formal dispute on your behalf, at which point you will have the right to have a Workplace Representative join you and represent you.
 This must be done within 30 working days of you becoming aware of the issue.
 You will have AMAPCEO representation throughout the formal stages of the process.

-Search for a Workplace Representative at the Ontario Health - Quality Unit, and get in touch by email to see if they can help you with your matter.
+Search for a Workplace Representative at the Ombudsman - French Language Services Unit, and get in touch by email to see if they can help you with your matter.

-Bargaining Unit: Ontario Health - Quality Unit (OHQ)
+Bargaining Unit: Ontario Ombudsman - French Language Services Unit (OFLS)

 Collective Agreement Articles: 7 & 15